 Powers Real Estate Services, LLC can help you remove your Private Mortgage Insurance

-During the recent mortgage boom of the mid 2000s, it became widespread to see lenders requiring down payments of 10, 5 or even 0 percent.
-How does a lender handle the additional risk of the low down payment?
+During the recent mortgage upturn of the mid 2000s, it was customary to see lenders requiring down payments of 10, 5 or even 0 percent.
+How does a lender manage the increased risk of the small down payment?
 The answer is Private Mortgage Insurance or PMI.
-This supplementary plan takes care of the lender if a borrower defaults on the loan and the market price of the house is less than what the borrower still owes on the loan.
+PMI guards the lender in the event a borrower doesn't pay on the loan and the worth of the property is less than the balance of the loan.